ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 ![Nano-ESP32 Pinout](https://github.com/ednieuw/Arduino-ESP32-Nano-Wordclock/assets/12166816/8d2201ea-e34a-4734-9fc0-5480a702290c)

 For my clocks I use an in Fritzing designed PCB.
-The PCB can connect to a rotary encoder, a DS3231 RTC module or other I2C device, a DCF77-receiver module or other device that receives pulses and a LDR to measure light intensity to control the brightness of the LED-strip .
+The PCB can connect to a rotary encoder, a DS3231 RTC module or other I2C device, a DCF77-receiver module or other device that receives pulses and a LDR to measure light intensity to control the brightness of the LED-strip.

 The SK6812 RGBW LED-strip operates at 5V.
 De data signal from the Nano is 3.3V.